 - Online databases

 The collection covers all subject areas but primarily focuses on the humanities and social sciences, with an emphasis on history, culture, society, economic, politics and government of modern and contemporary China.

-This guide provides guidance on searching and locating material in the Library’s Chinese collection, using the Library’s eResources, and featured collection items.
-It also provides information on key resources and information from other sources, and some recommendations for family historians of Chinese-Australian heritage.
+This guide provides guidance on searching and locating material in the Library’s Chinese collection, using the Library’s eResources and featured collection items.
+It also provides information on key resources and information from other sources and some recommendations for researching Chinese-Australian family history.

 Some materials in the collection are digitised and made freely online available, examples are:

 Chinese eResources are accessible from home using your Library login.

 You can also use the Copies Direct service to request a digital reproduction of an item and have it sent to you via email.
 Please note there may be copyright restrictions when using this service.